MS Excel: LEFT Function (WS, VBA)

 Type of Excel Function

-The LEFT function can be used in Microsoft Excel as:
+The LEFT function can be used in Microsoft Excel as the following type of function:

 - Worksheet function (WS)